 6 Easy Steps to Secure Repeat Photography Business from Clients

 Elated customers are likely to do business with you subsequently.
-If you hope to secure subsequent bookings from your current customers, there are strategies which you can put into practice and practically enable you do just that: Enlighten them.
+If you hope to secure subsequent bookings from your current customers, there are strategies that you can put into practice and practically enable you to do just that: Enlighten them.

-- Teach Them What To Wear: Enlightening your customers on the type of clothing they should avoid and that which will turn out well on photograph is of high importance.
-Though to you as photographer this might be easy to determine, but this might not be plainly understood by others.
+- Teach Them What To Wear: Enlightening your customers on the type of clothing they should avoid and that which will turn out well on the photograph is of high importance.
+Though to you as a photographer this might be easy to determine, but this might not be plainly understood by others.
 Guide them on what to wear based on the particular shoot they have reserved.
-For instance, a bright, printed shirt shouldn’t be worn to a portrait photo session as it may distract them.
-If they come in some unattractive clothing, this might result to them not having positive remark about your photos and might not come back for further business.
-Initially, when I just started my photography business, I did not recognize the prominence of enlightening my customers on the type of clothing to put on until I was through with my first engagement shoot.
-The groom to be came putting on a stripy red long sleeved shirt and his bride wore an old flower-patterned dress.
-I also ignored telling them to come along with extra clothes so I had to work with what they came with.
-Luckily, however they pretty much liked their photo, but after this knowledge, I never wavered to direct my customers on the right cloth to wear for their photo shoot.
+For instance, a bright, printed shirt shouldn’t be worn for a portrait photo session as it may distract them.
+If they come in some unattractive clothing, this might result in them not having a positive remark about your photos and might not come back for further business.

 - Use Your Portfolio To Educate Clients: The pictures displayed in your portfolio tell much about your panache of photography.
 By exhibiting your portfolio while in meetings with probable customers they can have a better knowledge of your style and no surprises or disappointments later would surface later on.
 Platforms such as P.Interest would be needed to make it very easy for probable customers to discover your work so as to use it as inspiration.

 - Make Use Of FAQS: Reduce customer’s questions by making an FAQ page on your website at which they can refer to.
 This saves you stress and assists you in handling the same question through email every time a survey is received.
-Creating an FAQ page entails that you are glad to respond to any question that a customer have to ask and also entails that you have the knowledge to do so.
-To start making your FAQ list, read past emails from customers and make a list of enquiries they have made.
-Sort these questions till it gets to the most common questions.
+Creating an FAQ page entails that you are glad to respond to any question that a customer has to ask and also entails that you have the knowledge to do so.
+To start making your FAQ list, read past emails from customers, and make a list of inquiries they have made.
+Sort these questions until it gets to the most common questions.
 The FAQ page is a great device for securing meetings with new customers so you can immediately teach them the essentials.
-If a fresh enquiry comes up, they can be added to your FAQ page without difficulty for future reference.
+If a fresh inquiry comes up, they can be added to your FAQ page without difficulty for future reference.

-- Tell Them What To Expect: Give your customers a positive knowledge on the way you work and a clue before, during and after the shoot.
-For instance, if it’s a bride and groom you’re handling, let them know what should be dealt with and sorted out before the wedding day such as venue, walk through etc. After that guide them through our timeline for the wedding day and enlighten them on how they should pose.
+Tell Them What To Expect: Give your customers a positive knowledge of the way you work and a clue before, during, and after the shoot.
+For instance, if it’s a bride and groom you’re handling, let them know what should be dealt with and sorted out before the wedding day such as venue, walkthrough, etc. After that guide them through our timeline for the wedding day and enlighten them on how they should pose.
 So many questions are likely to come up after shootings, so it’s best you deliberate on the number of pictures that will be modified and when it would be ready for delivery.

-- Bonus Tip: Generate an automatic email messaging a day after the wedding thanking the couple for allowing you handle their ceremony and also remind them on when their photos will be ready for delivery.
+Bonus Tip: Generate an automatic email messaging a day after the wedding thanking the couple for allowing you to handle their ceremony and also remind them of when their photos will be ready for delivery.
 This surely would help reduce the number of email messages you get after any event.

 - Suggest Ideal Photo Session Times And Locations: You may get to notice that some customers request to have you take their photo at a period when the sun is too bright, you then have to suggest the appropriate time to be photographed, which is 15-20 minutes before sunset and after sunset, you would see that at the end they would be filled with happiness.
-The same goes for location, if you realize that their selected location don’t have good lighting or nice backgrounds you have to let them know.
-After all they are paying you for your professional judgment and skills.
-You can as well take them to a better location that they perhaps have not thought or been to before, but would end up loving it.
+The same goes for location if you realize that their selected location doesn’t have good lighting or nice backgrounds you have to let them know.
+After all, they are paying you for your professional judgment and skills.
+You can as well take them to a better location than they perhaps have not thought or been to before but would end up loving it.
 The bonus for them here is by mentioning a venue you have knowledge of and have worked at previously, you’ll already be acquainted with where to make a perfect shot.